A few words about my professional background

 I was born and grew up in Warsaw, Poland.

-The ferment of my formative years in Poland had a strong influence on the rest of my life, including my interest in Gestalt therapy that makes it not only for a humane discipline of healing, but a way of living creatively in the uncertain times.
+The ferment of my formative years in Warsaw had a strong influence on the rest of my life, including my interest in Gestalt therapy that makes it not only for a humane discipline of healing, but a way of living creatively in the uncertain times.
 “Now, more than ever, you cannot lock down the future.”

 I moved to the UK in the mid-80's and settled in London.